Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 Start here: one sentence tonight about how today went.
 Do that again tomorrow.

-5. Making Your Bed
+5. Making Your Bed: The 60-Second Keystone Habit

 Admiral William McRaven gave a commencement speech at the University of Texas in 2014 that went viral for one reason: his advice was to make your bed every morning.
 Duhigg's research backs him up.